 The PITAAS Program can help you earn your teaching degree at the University of Alaska Southeast!

-Students who are accepted to the program receive a scholarship that generally covers tuition, fees and books.
-Students must be enrolled in an education degree program at UAS, have a minimum 2.5 GPA upon entry and maintain a minimum 2.5 GPA in order to continue receiving this scholarship.* The average award for full-time students during the 2011-2012 school year was $7,500.
+Students who are accepted to the program receive a scholarship that generally covers tuition, fees,books, and room and board at UAS for the entire program period (contingent upon continued grant funding).
+Students must be enrolled in an education degree program at UAS, have a minimum 2.5 GPA upon entry and maintain a minimum 2.5 GPA in order to continue receiving this scholarship.* The average annual award for full-time students in 2011-2012 school year was $7,500.

-In order to receive a PITAAS scholarship, students must be admitted to one of the following degree programs at UAS:
+In order to receive a PITAAS scholarship, students must have college junior status and be admitted to one of the following degree programs at UAS:

 - Educational Technology